rayhan-wijaya/hmark/readme.txt

 hmark - for creating hashed bookmarks (still working on it)

-  example usage:
+  ex. usage:

     hmark set -k "bookmark_key" -u "https://..."

     bookmarks you create will be stored in the ~/.hmark/bookmarks folder, where tilde, is of course, your home directory.

-  example bookmarks folder:
+  ex. bookmarks folder:

     * ~/.hmark/bookmarks/
     |  ffmpeg_docs  -> "https://ffmpeg.org/ffmpeg.html/"